-- Pocket WiFi: Stay connected throughout Korea with a 4G Pocket WiFi Router featuring speeds up to 100 Mbps.
+- Pocket WiFi: Stay connected throughout Korea with a 4G Pocket WiFi Router.
 If you’d rather not carry around extra electronics and have an unlocked device, pick up a 4G Sim Card for Korea instead.

 - Headphones: For long plane rides, there’s no more satisfying way to tune out the world than with a pair of noise-cancelling headphones.
 It’s hard to beat the serenity and sound quality you’ll get from a pair of Bose QuietComfort 35 (Series II) Wireless Headphones.

 - Kindle: As much as I wear my penchant for printed books on my sleeve, to lighten the load when I’m travelling I actually prefer an e-reader.
 My personal fav is the Kindle Paperwhite, an e-reader that’s lightweight & easy-to-read with superb battery life.